AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-closebutton.md

 ---
 description: Clicking or tapping this button closes the containing web page.
 This button only appears if the closebutton parameter is set to 1.
 This button is not available on desktop systems.
 You can size, skin, and position this button by using CSS.
-seo-description: Clicking or tapping this button closes the containing web page.
-This button only appears if the closebutton parameter is set to 1.
-This button is not available on desktop systems.
-You can size, skin, and position this button by using CSS.
-seo-title: Close button

 solution: Experience Manager
 title: Close button
-uuid: b0de1600-6b02-4b59-aac6-ade0ec6dc087

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog
 role: Developer,Business Practitioner
 ---